samnabi/shopkit/readme.md

 - Added currency code (e.g. USD) to `Cart` page for clarity
 - Set currency to $USD by default
 - Friendlier error page text
+- Sidebar sections are hidden if content is not populated (i.e. categories, contact info)

 ### v1.0.2